ed-gar-k/Phase-1-project/README.md

 ![rating graph](https://github.com/ed-gar-k/final-PH-repo/assets/109956677/0ff77275-b0de-4bae-83a8-a94d9135d6b9)

 This dataset shows that a good number of movies are rated restricted meaning viewers should be over the ag of 17 or 18.
 A good number of target audience for movies are people aged above 18.
 Restricted movies are followed closely by PG-13 which means parents strongly cautioned and the movie might be appropriate for users aged below 13.
 Parental guidance rated movies is third meaning movie might not be suitable for children.
-This project data then suggests that a good number of movie watchers are mostly audlts and the comapny should invest more on Restricted movie but also shoul be able to invest in PG-13 rated movies to suit all audiences
+This project data then suggests that a good number of movie watchers are mostly adultts and the company should invest more on Restricted movie but also shoul be able to invest in PG-13 rated movies to suit all audiences
 ##### Budget analysis
 The project also tried to look at the budget of movie productions from previous years and estimate figures Microsoft should anticipate.
 First we get to find the international gross which is worldwide gross – domestic gross to know how much returns to movies get from the international audience.
 ![international gross](https://github.com/ed-gar-k/final-PH-repo/assets/109956677/300b5018-d78a-45e2-9c92-d1eb39a785b0)